Zirconia vs Acrylic All-on-4: Why Material Matters

 Choosing the right prosthetic for your permanent smile | Radiant Smile Dental, Suwanee GA

 When you commit to All-on-4 dental implants, the titanium implants placed in your jawbone are the same regardless of which option you choose.
-The difference that affects your daily experience for the next 15-25 years is the prosthetic material that forms your visible teeth.
-At most practices offering All-on-4, you’ll choose between two materials: acrylic (hybrid ceramic resin) and zirconia.
+The difference that affects your daily experience for the years ahead is the prosthetic material that forms your visible teeth.
+At most practices offering All-on-4, you’ll choose between two materials: acrylic and zirconia.
 This choice affects how your teeth look, how long they last, how they feel in your mouth, and how much you’ll pay.

 At Radiant Smile Dental, we offer both options and believe in educating patients thoroughly so they can make the right decision for their situation.
 Here’s everything you need to know.